ElectronicFan/Arduino-Projects/esp32-at28c16-programmer/README.md

 1. Open any sketch in the **Arduino IDE** or **PlatformIO**.
 2. Select your specific ESP32/ESP32-S3 board model and correct COM port.
 3. Compile and upload the sketch.
 Open the Serial Monitor at **115200 baud** to verify execution progress.

+⚠️ ESP32-S3 Hardware Warning:
+Do not use GPIO 26 through 32 for general input/output (such as sensors, relays, or data lines) on an ESP32-S3.
+Unlike the classic ESP32, these pins are internally reserved for the chip's built-in SPI Flash and PSRAM.
+Using them for external data pins will cause boot loops, memory crashes, or permanent flash corruption.
+For safe general-purpose I/O, stick to lower-numbered free GPIOs (like GPIO 4, 13, or 14).